RyanVerWey/Image-Coordinates/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or suggestions, please contact:
+For any questions or suggestions, please visit: https://dot.cards/ryanverwey

-GitHub: your-username
-Email: ryan.w.verwey@gmail.com